Abic7/Abic7/README.md

 **Analytics & Automation | Pivoting to AI**

 Welcome to my GitHub!
-I'm a passionate data professional with years of experience in business intelligence, now diving deeper into the world of Artificial Intelligence.
-My toolkit is powered by **SQL** and **Python**, and I'm always eager to leverage data creatively.
+I'm a passionate data & ai professional with years of experience in business intelligence and automation, now diving deeper into the world of Artificial Intelligence.
+My toolkit is powered by **SQL**, **Python** and the **AZURE** Stack and I'm always eager to leverage data creatively.

 ## 🚀 About Me

-- **Role:** Senior BI Developer
+- **Role:** AI & Automation Developer
-- **Skills:** SQL, Python
+- **Skills:** SQL, Python, Azure
 - **Favorite Quote:**I have not failed.
 I've just found 10,000 ways that won't work. — Thomas Edison

 ## 🌱 Current Focus